plaindata-tutorials/plaindata-tutorials.github.io/_posts/2023-11-17-why-scrum-sucks-the-5-most-severe-issues-from-a-developers-perspective.md

 It's almost certain that you will need to update your plan at the end of each sprint.
 With this in mind, it doesn't make much sense to plan multiple sprints ahead, because they are interdependent.
 By forcing people to constantly update plans that are doomed from the beginning you create unnecessary busywork.
 It's an illusion that you can plan months ahead when constantly changing requirements and problems being discovered along the road are the norm.

 Certainly this doesn't help with producing working software, which is what you should actually be concerned with.
 If you find yourself in a situation where you spend an awful amount of time on producing these nearly worthless estimates, you know you've become the victim of bad management.
 Even worse, when management wants to hold you accountable for these *estimates* and treats them as deadlines, see the point above.

+**Fix:** Convince your higher ups that creating these predictions doesn't add value to the project and often causes unnecessary drama which slows done the development effort.

 ### Unclear acceptance criteria